 Legalizing Existing Suites

-The City of Saskatoon has developed occupancy standards that make it more cost effective for owners to upgrade their existing suites and obtain the necessary permits, while at the same time, ensuring better and safer accommodations for renters.
+The City of Saskatoon has developed occupancy standards that make it more cost effective for owners to upgrade their existing suites and obtain the necessary permits, while at the same time, ensuring better and safer accommodations for tenants.

 The desire to legalize suites in existing one-unit dwellings was identified by the residents of the City during the Plan Saskatoon initiative.
 As a result, in 1999, the Zoning Bylaw was modified to provide greater opportunity to legalize suites throughout Saskatoon.
 However, it quickly became apparent that the majority of existing suites in the City would not meet the requirements of the National Building Code, and the cost to upgrade to the full extent of the code would be cost prohibitive.